-This allows young people to continue into higher education or go directly into the workforce with a work permit they attain while in or after high school.
+This allows young people to continue into higher education or go directly into the workforce with a work permit they attain during or after high school.

 If you are a DACA student attending school, you are not eligible for federal financial aid.
 Federal financial aid policies require recipients to be U.S. citizens or eligible non-citizens.
 While DACA permits you to live legally in the U.S., you are not considered an eligible non-citizen.

 However, here at TMCC we encourage the application and enrollment of DACA students and undocumented students who are academically excellent and accomplished in extracurricular activities.
 You may be eligible for different forms of non-federal aid!
 Note that some awards are on a first-come, first-serve basis, and funding may be limited.

 |Forms of Non-Federal Aid||DACA Students||Undocumented Students|

 |The Governor Guinn Millennium Scholarship||Citizenship Affadavit Required per NRS 396.930 Section 5|

 |The Green Door Scholarship||Yes||Yes|

 (must complete the FAFSA)